Microsoft Copilot vs. ChatGPT, Claude, and Gemini: Why You Need a Different AI Tool for Company Data

 And now the unpleasant truth that the license seller won't tell you: Copilot is only as good as your data and permissions.

-Copilot is not an „activate AI“ project.
-It is, first and foremost, a project of data integrity. one central source of truth,meaningful structure, Updated permissions and sensitivity labels on what is really sensitive.
-When that fits, AI is the cherry on top.
-When it doesn't fit, it's an expensive disappointment.
+Copilot is not an „artificial intelligence on“ project.
+It's primarily a data organization project: one source of truth, meaningful structure, Updated permissions and sensitivity labels on what is truly sensitive.
+If this fits, AI is the cherry on top.
+If it doesn't fit, it's an expensive disappointment.

 How to get started with Microsoft 365 and Copilot in your company